indeedeng/iwf/gen/iwfidl/docs/WorkflowStateOptions.md

 `func (o *WorkflowStateOptions) HasCommandCarryOverPolicy() bool`

 HasCommandCarryOverPolicy returns a boolean if a field has been set.

+### GetStartApiRetryPolicy

+`func (o *WorkflowStateOptions) GetStartApiRetryPolicy() RetryPolicy`

+GetStartApiRetryPolicy returns the StartApiRetryPolicy field if non-nil, zero value otherwise.

+### GetStartApiRetryPolicyOk

+`func (o *WorkflowStateOptions) GetStartApiRetryPolicyOk() (*RetryPolicy, bool)`

+GetStartApiRetryPolicyOk returns a tuple with the StartApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStartApiRetryPolicy

+`func (o *WorkflowStateOptions) SetStartApiRetryPolicy(v RetryPolicy)`

+SetStartApiRetryPolicy sets StartApiRetryPolicy field to given value.

+### HasStartApiRetryPolicy

+`func (o *WorkflowStateOptions) HasStartApiRetryPolicy() bool`

+HasStartApiRetryPolicy returns a boolean if a field has been set.

+### GetDecideApiRetryPolicy

+`func (o *WorkflowStateOptions) GetDecideApiRetryPolicy() RetryPolicy`

+GetDecideApiRetryPolicy returns the DecideApiRetryPolicy field if non-nil, zero value otherwise.

+### GetDecideApiRetryPolicyOk

+`func (o *WorkflowStateOptions) GetDecideApiRetryPolicyOk() (*RetryPolicy, bool)`

+GetDecideApiRetryPolicyOk returns a tuple with the DecideApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDecideApiRetryPolicy

+`func (o *WorkflowStateOptions) SetDecideApiRetryPolicy(v RetryPolicy)`

+SetDecideApiRetryPolicy sets DecideApiRetryPolicy field to given value.

+### HasDecideApiRetryPolicy

+`func (o *WorkflowStateOptions) HasDecideApiRetryPolicy() bool`

+HasDecideApiRetryPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)